Guidelines for Abstract Submission

 Abstracts will be scored by a team of individuals from across the region, including AHPs, nurses and doctors.
 Accepted abstracts will be invited to present at the conference.

 The top abstracts will be awarded virtual oral presentations (10 mins in length).

 Further high scoring abstracts will be awarded posters of distinction and will feature in the poster walks on days one or two of the conference

 Precise oral presentation and poster guidelines will be sent alongside acceptance correspondence.
-If your abstract is selected for presentation (poster or oral) then you must attend the conference.

 Author One (Given Name, Last Name) & affiliation (place of work),

 Provide a brief summary of background information to help the reader understand your specific project (3-5 sentences).
 What were the key aims/reasons for your work?